malcolmosh/malcolmosh.github.io/_posts/2024-01-24-dailypi-tutorial.md

 To make development easier, I run the app on a Cloud service, Google Cloud Run.
 A Raspberry Pi Zero W connected to a Waveshare 7.5 in e-ink screen picks up the dashboard image and sends it to the frame for immediate display.

-Data comes from three shources :
+Data comes from three sources :
 - Google tasks, for the grocery list (via an API call)
 - Google calendar, for all events (via an API call)
 - Environment Canada, through the [env_canada library](https://github.com/michaeldavie/env_canada)